djnavarro/workbch/README.md

 status](https://travis-ci.org/djnavarro/projectr.svg?branch=master)](https://travis-ci.org/djnavarro/projectr)
 <!-- badges: end -->

-The goal of projectr is to let me manage my projects within R. It’s very minimal in design, and does not track hours spent.
+The goal of projectr is to provide tools for project management within
+R. The design is very minimal at the moment.
+It allows the user to store and edit basic metadata associated with projects.
+It allows one to search, filter and navigate between projects.
+Prioritisation and deadlines are supported, but financial information and time spent on a project are not tracked.

 ## Installation